analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 Before troubleshooting, ensure that you are using the project files from the latest VSCode-Maxim version, and that the version number of Visual Studio Code and the C/C++ extension match the release notes.
 Sometimes, issues are caused by VS Code auto-updates.

-Additionally, ensure that your Microcontroller SDK is updated to the latest version.
-You can use the "MaintenanceTool" application in the root directory of the SDK installation.
+Additionally, ensure that your MSDK is updated to the latest version.
+You can use the "MaintenanceTool" application in the root directory of the MSDK installation.

 ### Testing the Setup